-Steel Cut Oats – If you cut groats into two or three pieces with a sharp metal blade, you get steel cut oats.
-They cook quicker than oat groats, because water can more easily penetrate the smaller pieces.
-Steel cut oats are also sometimes called Irish oatmeal.
+Steel Cut Oats.
+If you cut groats into two or three pieces with a sharp metal blade, you get steel-cut oats.
+They cook quicker than oat groats because water can more easily penetrate the smaller pieces.
+Steel-cut oats are also sometimes called Irish oatmeal.

-Scottish Oatmeal – Instead of cutting oats with a steel blade, the Scots traditionally stone-grind them, creating broken bits of varying sizes, which some say results in a creamier porridge than steel-cutting.
+Scottish Oatmeal.
+Instead of cutting oats with a steel blade, the Scots traditionally stone-grind them, creating broken bits of varying sizes, which some say results in a creamier porridge than steel-cutting.

 I looked all over the web for recipes that would be reminiscent of fall or that sounded cozy (can oatmeal be cozy?
 I’ve decided it can).
-These recipes are completely vegan and can be made gluten-free by using gluten-free oatmeal or raw by using sprouted oats.
+These recipes are completely vegan and gluten-free by using gluten-free oatmeal or raw by using sprouted oats.
 Most of these call for rolled oats, but you could just as easily substitute for a different type of oat like the ones listed above.

-Start your day with power with this creamy apple-spiced steel cut oatmeal made with chia seeds, pumpkin seeds, fresh apples, and bananas from Happy.
+Start your day with power with this creamy apple-spiced steel-cut oatmeal made with chia seeds, pumpkin seeds, fresh apples, and bananas from Happy.
 Healthy.
 Life.
 It’s cozy in a bowl.

 Two recipes from Minimalist Baker?
 You bet.
-This recipe is infused with sweet potato puree, cinnamon and brown sugar.
+This recipe is infused with sweet potato puree, cinnamon, and brown sugar.
 Want to take these oats to the next level?
 Dana recommends you top them with Pumpkin Maple Pecan Granola if you’re feeling fancy, or a few raw walnuts or pecans if you’re not.
 Either way, it’s fall in a bowl.